Plasma Physics 1

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

-PH2035 is a semester module in German or English language at Master’s level which is offered in winter semester.
+PH2035 is a semester module in English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.